Createdd/scatterplotGraph/readme.md

 </kbd>)

 ## FreeCodeCamp Data Visualization Projects:
-# Visualize GDP With  A Bar Chart
+# Visualize Data With A Scatterplot Graph

-## Watch it on <a href="https://ddcs-gdpbarchart.herokuapp.com/" target="_blank">Heroku</a>:
+## Watch it on Heroku:
-<a href="https://ddcs-gdpbarchart.herokuapp.com/" target="_blank">https://ddcs-gdpbarchart.herokuapp.com/</a>
+<a href="https://ddcs-scatterplotgraph.herokuapp.com/" target="_blank">https://ddcs-scatterplotgraph.herokuapp.com/</a>

 ## User stories:
-- I can see the Austrian Gross Domestic Product by year over time.
+- I can see performance time visualized in a scatterplot graph.

-- I can mouse over a bar and see a tooltip with the GDP amount and exact year and month that bar represents.
+- I can mouse over a plot to see a tooltip with additional details.